mrako/clip/README.md

 ### Publishing

-Publishing is automated using GitHub Actions.
-Push changes to trigger the workflow.
+Publishing is automated using GitHub Actions and [Release Please](https://github.com/googleapis/release-please).